Call of Duty websites:

 Future Product Planning

 While I was brought in to help with the website redesign, the team had grown during my time there and with that, the scope of our project space.
-I was moved into a more fully dedicated research role, which included some work on areas that were kept more closely under wraps.
+I was moved into a more fully dedicated research role, which included some work on areas that were kept more closely under wraps and still in progress.

 For NDA purposes, I cannot show these but can hopefully provide examples of the outcomes of this research in the future.